Dynamic stall reattachment revisited: Introduction

 Among the first researchers to systematically study the unsteady flow reattachment process on airfoils were \citet{Niven:1989uq}.
 They considered experimental data from various airfoils undergoing ramp-down motions conducted in the facilities of Glasgow University.
 The results of these experimental campaigns were collected into the University of Glasgow's aerofoil database \citep{Galbraith:1992ws}.
 These early studies found that flow reattachment is always initiated at an angle of attack close to the static stall and progresses from the leading toward the trailing-edge \citep{Galbraith:1992ws, Niven:1989uq}. \citet{Green:1995bq} were the first to identify a ramp-down wave travelling from the leading to the trailing-edge as an essential part of the recovery process.
 Through smoke flow visualisation, the ramp-down wave was observed to convect excess wake fluid past the airfoil, which is an essential precursor for actual boundary layer reattachment.
 The footprint of the ramp-down wave in the surface pressure data is a local ridge indicating a negative rate of change in suction that travels from the leading to the trailing edge.
 The travelling speed of the ramp-down wave is independent of the reduced pitch rate and airfoil profile and is significantly faster than the actual reattachment.
 The actual reattachment is indicated by the local recovery of suction, which moves with a rate that strongly depends on the pitch rate.

 The reattachment process on periodically pitching airfoils is more complicated than in simple ramp-down motions due to the influence of the strong transient vortex shedding in the near wake.
 The issue was tackled by \citet{Ahmed1994} for a large amplitude sinusoidal pitching motion based on flow field visualisation.
 Quantitative velocity and density field information was obtained using laser Doppler velocimetry (LDV) and point diffraction interferometry.
 Reattachment was again found to begin near the static stall angle of attack, but the point-wise character of the laser Doppler velocimetry technique did not allow for a deeper insight into the process itself.
-In this paper, we revisit the reattachment of dynamically stalled flows on oscillating airfoils using two-dimensional flow field data from time-resolved particle image velocimetry in combination with surface pressure data.
+In this paper, we revisit the reattachment of dynamically stalled flows on oscillating airfoils.
+We combine flow field measurements from time-resolved particle image velocimetry with surface pressure measurements from a thin airfoil in deep stall conditions.